mikechen66/C-Program-Language/KNR-C/README.md

 # The C Programming Language 2ED (K&R ANSI C)
 Brian W. Kernighan, Dennis M. Ritchie

-The C Programming Language (or K&R C) Second Edition is actually K&R ANSI C. Both the authors changed the origial content and code to adapt to ANSI 1988 Specifications and addressed the changes in the prologue of the book.
+The C Programming Language (or K&R C) 2nd Edition is actually K&R ANSI C. Both the authors changed the origial content and code to adapt to ANSI 1988 Specifications and addressed the changes in the prologue of the book.
 However, readers are familiar with the name of K&R C.
 Users can use the following native or onine c compilers to run any c program.